Siri in your ceiling? GE teases voice-friendly smart lights for CES

 What else is new

 The recessed lights aren't GE's only new smart lighting product for 2018 -- a new Wi-Fi-connected light switch with built-in sensors for temperature, humidity and ambient light is also in the works.
-Swap it in for your regular light switch, and you'll be able to dim your existing bulbs and control them remotely by syncing them up with a platform like HomeKit, Alexa or Google Assistant (like the recessed light, GE plans to support all three).
+Swap it in for your regular light switch, and you'll be able to dim your existing bulbs and control them remotely by syncing them up with a platform like HomeKit, Alexa or Google Assistant (like the recessed light, GE plans to support all three, though they add that both products are still in the prototype phase).
 There's no microphone in that switch, though, and like the ceiling light, pricing isn't set yet.

 In addition, GE will bring HomeKit support to its existing C-Life and C-Sleep Bluetooth smart bulbs, so long as you're willing to add in the plug-in C-Reach Bridge for $50.
 That bridge is basically a Wi-Fi repeater that allows you to control your bulbs from outside of Bluetooth range, and it doubles as a HomeKit bridge for the bulbs, letting you control them using HomeKit's Siri commands, too.
 It won't let you control them using HomeKit controls from outside of the home, though -- for that, you'll still need an Apple TV, a dedicated iPad, or an Apple HomePod speaker acting as your HomeKit gateway.